praks8870/face-recognition-attendance/README.md

 ## Conclusion

 This project showcases how to build an effective face recognition system for attendance management using Flask, PostgreSQL, and OpenCV.
-It's a powerful demonstration of your ability to combine real-time video processing with database management and report generation.
+It's a powerful demonstration of my ability to combine real-time video processing with database management and report generation.